BasementKrew/revelation.io/_posts/2017-11-08-swift-frame-layout.md

  ![](/assets/images/frame-layout-first-animation.gif)

 That is it.
 We don't have to mess around with updating constraints (unless we are mixing the two systems, more on that at the end).
-We just update the view and it does its thing.
+We just update the view and it does it's thing.
 We can also animate the `transform` property to do simple rotation and expanding animations as seen here:

 ```swift
 UIView.animate(withDuration: 0.25, animations: {